-across city and county boundaries and a regional agency could assist in the implementation of these proposed services.
+In addition to providing adequate funding, implementation of the significant improvements and expansion of transit would be bolstered through the creation of a regional transit authority (RTA) with the ability to collect dedicated funding, and construct, manage, and operate the recommended transit system.
+A number of the recommended transit services extend across city and county boundaries and a regional agency could assist in the implementation of these proposed services.
 Legislative efforts to create an RTA have not progressed since 2010.

-The funding constraints placed on the current operators of public fixed-route transit services in the Region-Ozaukee, Milwaukee, Washington, and Waukesha Counties and the Cities of Kenosha, Racine and Waukesha- will inhibit the implementation of the VISION 2050 recommendations for improvement and expansion of transit services.
-As such, the Fiscally Constrained Transportation Plan (FCTP), discussed in Chapter 2 of this volume, includes a 9 percent decline in transit service.
-Figure 3.4 sets forth the schedule of service improvements envisioned under VISION 2050 and the expected service declines anticipated due to transit funding constraints included in the FCTP.
+The funding constraints placed on the current operators of public fixedroute transit services in the Region-Ozaukee, Milwaukee, Washington, and Waukesha Counties and the Cities of Kenosha, Milwaukee, Racine, and Waukesha-will inhibit the implementation of the VISION 2050 recommendations for improvement and expansion of transit services.
+As such, the Fiscally Constrained Transportation System (FCTS), discussed in Chapter 2 of this volume, includes about a 35 percent decline in transit service.
+Figure 3.4 presents the schedule of service improvements envisioned under VISION 2050 and the expected service declines anticipated due to transit funding constraints included in the FCTS.